 A typical stress test creates a scenario and evaluates how a bank would fare under it.
-Compared to reverse stress testing, conventional stress tests are used to assure shareholders, regulators and customers that the capital on bank balance sheet would be sufficient to weather a given storm.
+In comparison to reverse stress testing, we use conventional stress tests to assure shareholders, regulators and customers that the capital on the bank balance sheet is sufficient to weather a given storm.

 A reverse stress test starts with the failure of a bank.
 That is the desired or modeled event.
 The end state.
 We assume that an unexpected challenge strikes and we don’t survive as a bank.
 We then identify the exact sequence of events – scenarios and probabilities that would lead to our modeled event – the failure of the bank.
 And work through possible responses today that can help us avoid that end state.

 The reverse stress test helps answers three important questions.